 - The General Motors company uses approximately 16,000 robots for spot welding, painting, machine loading, parts transfer, and assembly.

 Injection casting was the first robotic process (1960).
-In this process, the material used, which is in a liquid state, is injected under pressure into a mould made up of two halves held together during the injection.
-The solidified part is extracted from the mould and cooled for its subsequent deburring.
+In this process, the material used, which is in a liquid state, is injected under pressure into a mold made up of two halves held together during the injection.
+The solidified part is extracted from the mold and cooled for its subsequent deburring.

-In injection moulding, the robot can perform the following tasks:
+In injection molding, the robot can perform the following tasks:

-- Extraction of the parts from the mould and transport them to a cooling sector and later to another process (deburring, cutting, etc.).
+- Extraction of the parts from the mold and transport them to a cooling sector and later to another process (deburring, cutting, etc.).

-- We are placing parts inside the moulds.
+- We are placing parts inside the molds.

 - Another casting process is investment casting, investment casting, or spell casting.
 It allows melting parts with great precision and a good surface finish.

-- The robot performs tasks related to the formation of the refractory material mould from the wax mould.
+- The robot performs tasks related to the formation of the refractory material mold from the wax mold.